OccupyWallStreet/nycga4/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 = News =

-*New* in version 2.9:
+*New* in version 3.0:

-* Pinterest button complete rewrite
-* Pinterest button fallback: when no media is found, shows the multiple image selector
+* New Bitcoin and Litecoin buttons
 * Code cleaning

 = Reference =